WAHU0508/Concert/README.md

         alembic revision -m "Empty Init"
         alembic upgrade head
     ```
+2. Create schema for the bands table and Concerts table:
    What You Should Have:
    Your schema should look like this:

 * Bands Table